Ryagg/scifi_zone/TESTING.md

 ### **Remaining bugs**

--   When removing an autograph or photoshoot ticket from the bag, no confirmation message is displayed.
 -   When logged in as an admin, the search bar input field causes overflow for some viewports, and the navbar items are not centred for viewports from 1024px to 1215px.

 ![admin-searchbar](documentation/testing/bugs/admin-searchbar.jpg)